 - 1. Reducing the number of bins being left out on the street outside of the normal day of waste collection.
 This will also help reduce anti-social behaviour and environmental crime. - 2.
 Encouraging residents to make bins identifiable to their household through street name / house number markings.
 The Council will provide suitable stickers for the identification of wheeled bins on request and in areas experiencing problems with bin retention such as terraced properties.
-All new and replacement bins will have address labels on them.
+Consideration will be given to having addresses imprinted with bins but, as a minimum, all new and replacement bins will have address labels on them.